-Stage Which Parameter Where How/Monitoring Equipment Monitoring /Reporting Time/Frequency Why Cost & Drilling Control of Grievance Reports COVID-19 Exposure Prevention, Preparedness, and Response Plan will be checked before work starts. precaution is not taken, this causes serious accidents and incidents Exploration Land Preparation & Drilling Employment and Working Conditions Drilling Location Field observations Control of Grievance Reports Control of Contracts During Drilling Operations To ensure that the employees are not get harmed, the working conditions must comply with the standards.
-Included in Project Cost Exploration Land Preparation & Drilling Stakeholders and Impacts on this Sector Nearest Settlements Grievance Mechanism The brochure, signage, and other areas will include contact information for the grievance mechanism.
+Stage Which Parameter Where How/Monitoring Equipment Monitoring /Reporting Time/Frequency Why Cost Responsibility & Drilling Control of Grievance Reports COVID-19 Exposure Prevention, Preparedness, and Response Plan will be checked before work starts. precaution is not taken, this causes serious accidents and incidents Exploration Land Preparation & Drilling Employment and Working Conditions Drilling Location Field observations Control of Grievance Reports Control of Contracts During Drilling Operations To ensure that the employees are not get harmed, the working conditions must comply with the standards.
+Included in Project Cost Site Manager of Contractor and Grievance Response Officer Exploration Land Preparation & Drilling Stakeholders and Impacts on this Sector Nearest Settlements Grievance Mechanism The brochure, signage, and other areas will include contact information for the grievance mechanism.
 Grievance Records Weekly Besides, before the start of drilling operations in the region, specific consultations will be held with the stakeholders especially with the animal owners in the region to improve and discuss the socio-economic impacts arising from the activity Stakeholders are the most important factors affecting a project.
 It is important that they are not discomforted and are not harmed.
-Included in Project Cost Closure Closure of Drilling Area Drilling Location After Closure Once after Closure Permissions are allowed on the site, provided that they have been converted to their former qualifications.
-Included in Project Cost
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager and Grievance Response Officer Closure Closure of Drilling Area Drilling Location After Closure Once after Closure Permissions are allowed on the site, provided that they have been converted to their former qualifications.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager